edward-prosser/corda-docs/content/en/docs/cdl/smart-contract-view/universal-constraint.md

 # Universal Constraints

-Universal Constraints are constraints over the Primary State which must be satisfied irrespective of which status the Primary State is in.
+Universal Constraints are constraints over the Primary State which must be satisfied irrespective of the status of the Primary State.

 They are shown as a rounded box in the top left corner of the diagram: